uktrade/dit-helpdesk/readme.md

 If you have Docker installed, you can run this service without needing to set up the database yourself, worrying about virtual environments - it's all within the Docker instance.

-#### Frontend static assets
+#### Frontend static asset installation

-We need to install [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend), [Accessible Autocomplete](https://github.com/alphagov/accessible-autocomplete), and other front end dependencies.
+First we need to install [GOV.UK Frontend](https://github.com/alphagov/govuk-frontend), [Accessible Autocomplete](https://github.com/alphagov/accessible-autocomplete), and other front end dependencies.

 This is all done by going to the project root folder, which contains `package.json`.
 Then run:

 ```bash
 npm install